-Fig. 4 shows the equilibrium configurations and number density profiles (along z-direction) for water and hydrocarbon in 5 nm H-H (Fig.4a-b) and P-H (Fig. 4c-d) nanopores.
+Fig. 4 presents the equilibrium configurations of water and hydrocarbon and number density profiles (along z-direction) in 5 nm HH (Fig.4a-b) and PH (Fig. 4c-d) nanopores.
 We do not show the illite structure for clarity.

-Fig. 4a shows a water film adjacent to the clay surfaces in the H-H pore system.
-Water preferentially adsorbs because of the strong electrostatic interaction between water and the surfaces82 and the formation of a hydrogen bond between water and the surface hydroxyl and oxygen groups83.
-This observation is analogous to water adsorption in silica-based pore structures^{76,84}.
+Fig. 4a shows a water film adjacent to the clay surfaces in the HH pore system.
+Water preferentially adsorbs on the surfaces because of the significant electrostatic force and hydrogen bond between water molecules and the surfaces75.
+This observation is analogous to water adsorption in silica-based pore structures^{69,76}.
 Increasing the water concentration to 58.82% as shown in Fig.4b leads to an increase in the adsorbed film thickness.
 The number density of water (shown in the blue line) and hydrocarbon (black solid line) are relatively constant across the pore.

-Fig. 4 Configurations and number density profiles of water (in blue) and hydrocarbon (in black) in hydroxyl-hydroxyl (H-H) and potassium-hydroxyl (P-H) pores with a width of 5 nm.
-Illite is not shown for clarity.
-The results show that P-H surfaces favor the formation of a water bridge, while adsorption is dominant in H-H pore systems.
+Fig. 4 Distribution of water (in blue) and hydrocarbon (in black) in hydroxyl-hydroxyl (HH) and potassiumhydroxyl (PH) in 5nm.
+Illite is not shown for clearance.
+The figure shows that water-bridges are prevalent in PH pore systems, while adsorption is dominant in HH.

-The distribution of water in P-H pores is in marked contrast to the H-H nanopores.
-Fig. 4c shows the formation of a water bridge (corresponding to the peak in the number density of water shown in a blue line) at a water concentration of 18.87%.
-Increasing the water concentration to 58.82% as shown in Fig.4d leads to the formation of two water bridges indicated by the presence of two peaks in the water density profile.
-This phenomenon is commonly referred to as 'capillary condensation'^{84-86}.
-However, the water bridge in the P-H nanopore persists even after increasing the pore size to 10 nm and 15 nm as shown in Fig.S-3 in Supporting Information.
-The water bridges observed in this work are not solely due to 'capillary condensation' which usually occurs when two water films are adequately close to each other87.
-Our work in this section tries to shed light on the existence of water bridges in P-H nanopores.
+The distribution of water in PH pores is in marked contrast to the HH nanopores.
+Fig. 4c shows the waterbridge phenomenon (corresponding to the peak in the number density of water shown in a blue line) at Cw of 18.87%.
+Increasing the Cw to 58.82% as shown in Fig.4d leads to the two water bridges demonstrated by the existence of two peaks in the water density profile.
+This effect has been attributed to 'capillary condensation'^{76-78}, but we present another argument in this paper for the existence of water bridges.
+If this were purely capillary condensation, the water bridge should vanish as pore width increases.
+However, even at 10nm and 15nm pore widths, the water bridges remain intact (See Fig.S-3 in Supporting Information).

-It is important to note that under certain conditions, a water bridge can form in an H-H clay-hosted pore, typically at higher water concentrations and for smaller pore widths.
+It is important to note that the water-bridge phenomenon can also exist in an HH clay-hosted pore under specific conditions, typically at higher water concentrations and for smaller pore widths.
 Table 1 shows the conditions under which a water bridge occurs.